-- 22. Ensuring that Members, Governance & Audit Committee and Portfolio leads are aware of Counter Fraud Activity and provide training on Counter Fraud risks and approaches. - 23.
-The Counter Fraud Team are independent of processes and reports to Governance & Audit Committee to ensure there is Member scrutiny.
+- 26. The Monitoring Officer is responsible for ensuring that Members, Governance & Audit Committee and Portfolio leads are aware of Counter Fraud Activity and provide training on Counter Fraud risks and approaches. - 27.
+The Monitoring Officer is responsible for ensuring The Counter Fraud Team are independent of processes and reports to Governance & Audit Committee to ensure there is Member scrutiny.